bozzyk/ppanel-test-problem/README.md

     - Run `docker -p 5000:5000 --network host run instagram-api`

 - Now you are able to hit the API: `curl "localhost:5000/api/v1?profile=cristiano&method=profile"`

-- Now you are able to send your request to `localhost:5000`